 - Success doesn’t come overnight: start small and build your way up

 - Learn to say no: Decide your value and refuse what doesn’t support them

 But the mix of theory plus real life stories makes it better than most self help books.
-Contrary to some, Steve Harvey isn’t trying to make money selling the advise, he’s already made it to a successful position and then giving advise.
+Contrary to some, Steve Harvey isn’t trying to make money selling the advise: he’s already made it to a successful position and then he is giving advise.

 I would recommend it first and foremost to anyone who likes Harvey, to people who start from humble beginnings and those who’d like to become comedians.